Deed of Trust

 Why You Need a Deed of Trust

 You are making a private real estate loan and need a security instrument that allows non-judicial foreclosure in the event of borrower default, providing faster and less expensive remedies than a traditional mortgage.
+Browse our free deed of trust template to review the standard three-party structure before generating your document.

 A seller is financing the sale of property and needs to secure the buyer's payment obligation with a recorded lien that preserves the power of sale for efficient recovery if the buyer defaults.

 Your lending institution is originating residential loans in a deed-of-trust state and needs compliant security instruments that satisfy both state recording requirements and federal consumer lending regulations.
+Get a quote for your deed of trust to ensure TILA and RESPA compliance for institutional lenders.

-You are refinancing an existing loan and need a new deed of trust to replace the prior lien, coordinated with a new promissory note documenting the refinanced terms.
+You are refinancing an existing loan and need a new deed of trust to replace the prior lien, coordinated with a new Sample promissory note documenting the refinanced terms.

 An investor is providing a hard money loan secured by real property and needs a deed of trust with an assignment of rents to protect their investment in the event of borrower default.
+The loan terms should be documented in a loan agreement alongside the security instrument.

 Key Sections in a Deed of Trust